 The Marquis de Lafayette (1757-1834) was arguably the most influential leader of the French Revolution’s moderate phase (1789-91).
 Born Gilbert du Mortier in south-central France, Lafayette was of noble blood and voraciously ambitious but as a younger son, he was destined for a career in the army.
 In 1777 he defied the government and travelled to North America, where he planned to assist the American revolutionaries in their struggle for independence.
 While in America, Lafayette proved himself a skilled military officer, earning the respect and friendship of George Washington.
 Lafayette was hailed as a hero after returning to France.
 By the 1780s he was one of the most famous Frenchmen in the world.

 Lafayette returned to France changed and inspired by the American Revolution; he was enamoured with its successes, its political idealism and its moderate aims.
 At the outbreak of the French Revolution, he was only a young man – just 29 in 1787 – yet was hailed as a leader of men.
-In 1787 Lafayette was appointed to the Assembly of Notables; in his position he argued for the convocation of the Estates General, where he also served as a deputy for the Second Estate.
-In June 1789 Lafayette crossed the floor and joined the newly formed National Assembly and was elected as its vice president.
+In 1787 Lafayette was appointed to the Assembly of Notables; in his position, he argued for the convocation of the Estates General, where he also served as a deputy for the Second Estate.
+In June 1789 Lafayette crossed the floor and joined the newly formed National Assembly and was elected its vice president.
 On July 15th, the day after the fall of the Bastille, Lafayette was chosen as commander-in-chief of the newly formed National Guard.
-A keen advocate of individual rights, Lafayette took a lead role in the development of the Declaration of the Rights of Man and Citizen.
+A keen advocate of individual rights, Lafayette took a leading role in the drafting and adoption of the Declaration of the Rights of Man and Citizen.